Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 The sum is: -5536
 ```

-The sum was 60,000, which wouldn’t fit in an `int` variable, so overflow occurred.
+The sum was 60,000, which wouldn't fit in an `int` variable, so overflow occurred.
 When overflow occurs with signed numbers, the outcome is undefined.
 In this case, we got an apparently meaningless number.
-To improve the program, let’s switch to `Long` variables.
+To improve the program, let's switch to `Long` variables.

 ```C
 /*